Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 How to Grow Basil Microgreens

-As such, mucilaginous seeds require a bit more care and observation than other microgreens.
-Because the seeds get sticky with mucilage gel, they're often labeled as difficult to grow.
+As such, mucilaginous seeds require more care and observation than other microgreens.
+Because the seeds get sticky with mucilage gel, they’re often labeled difficult to grow.

-However, if you follow the steps below, you'll find Genovese basil is an easy microgreen to grow.
+However, following the steps below, you’ll find that Genovese basil is an easy microgreen to grow.
 Even first-time growers will have no problem growing these beautiful and tasty microgreens.

-Basil seeds are quite small, so you have to be careful planting them.
-The seeds take 2-days to germinate and up to 20-days before they're ready to harvest.
-However, because they grow slowly, they can be harvested over a long period.
+Basil seeds are pretty small, so you must carefully plant them.
+The seeds take two days to germinate and up to 28 days before they’re ready to harvest.
+However, they grow slowly and can be harvested over a long period.

 Ten Easy Steps

 Below are the ten steps to follow to grow basil microgreens.
-For a more detailed explanation of how to plant microgreens, watch the step by step video in Growing Microgreens for the First Time.
+Watch the step-by-step video in Growing Microgreens for the First Time for a more detailed explanation of how to plant microgreens.

 The steps below show how to grow basil microgreens using the Home Microgreen Kit.
 If you don't have the kit, the photos will show you what you need to grow microgreens.